 For a Director to be considered independent, that Director should not have any direct or indirect material interest in the Group.
 In determining the independence of Directors, the Board follows the requirement set out in the Listing Rules.
-The Company has received from each of the independent non-executive Directors a confirmation of his independence pursuant to Rule 3.13 of the Listing Rules in respect of the year ended 31 December 2020 and the Company considers that they are independent.
+The Company has received from each of the independent non-executive Directors a confirmation of his independence pursuant to Rule 3.13 of the Listing Rules in respect of the year ended 31 December 2021 and the Company considers that they are independent.

-The roles of the Chairman and the CEO are complementary, but importantly they are distinct and separate with a clear and well established division of responsibilities.
+The roles of the Chairman and the CEO are complementary, but importantly they are distinct and separate with a clear and well-established division of responsibilities.
 The Chairman, Mr. Yu Feng, is responsible for setting strategic targets, providing leadership to the Board, monitoring Board effectiveness and fostering constructive relationship between Directors.
-The CEO, Mr. Zhang Ke, is responsible for managing the business of the Group, attending to the formulation and implementation of Group's policies, and assuming full accountability for the Group's operations.
+The CEO, Mr. Cheung David, is responsible for managing the business of the Group, attending to the formulation and implementation of Group's policies, and assuming full accountability for the Group's operations.

 The Board meets regularly and at least 4 times a year.
 Between scheduled meetings, senior management of the Group provides to the Directors the information on the activities and developments in the businesses of the Group on a timely basis and, when required, additional Board meetings are held.
 In addition, the Directors have full access to the information of the Group and to independent professional advice whenever should they consider necessary.
-During the Year, a total of 7 Board meetings and 2 general meetings, including an annual general meeting and an extraordinary general meeting were held and the attendance of each Director is set out below:
+During the Year, a total of 4 Board meetings and 1 general meeting, including the annual general meeting were held and the attendance of each Director is set out below:

-Number of meetings attended in the year ended 31 December 2020 / Number of meetings eligible to attend Board NC RC AC AGM EGM Chairman Mr. Yu Feng (non-executive Director) 7/7 2/2 - - 1/1 1/1 Executive Directors Mr. Huang Xin Ms. Hai Olivia Ou (re-designated as 7/7 - 3/3 - 1/1 1/1 executive Director on 23 February 2020) 7/7 - - - 1/1 1/1 Ms. Li Ting (resigned on 23 February 2020) - - - - - - Mr. Zhang Ke (appointed on 8 October 2020) 1/1 - - - - 1/1 Non-executive Directors Mr. Adnan Omar Ahmed Mr. Gareth Ross (resigned on 27 7/7 - - - 0/1 1/1 March 2020) Mr. Michael James O'Connor 0/2 - - - - - (appointed on 27 March 2020) 5/5 - - - 0/1 0/1 Independent non-executive Directors Mr. Qi Daqing 7/7 2/2 3/3 2/2 1/1 1/1 Mr. Chu Chung Yue, Howard Mr. Xiao Feng 7/7 6/7 2/2 1/2 3/3 2/3 2/2 2/2 1/1 1/1 1/1 1/1
+Number of meetings attended in the year ended 31 December 2021 / Number of meetings eligible to attend

+Board NC RC AC AGM

+Chairman

+Mr. Yu Feng (non-executive Director) 4/4 1/1 - - 1/1

+Executive Directors

+Mr. Cheung David Mr. Huang Xin Ms. Hai Olivia Ou 4/4 4/4 4/4 - - - - - - - - - 1/1 1/1 1/1

+Non-executive Directors

+Mr. Adnan Omar Ahmed Mr. Michael James O'Connor 4/4 4/4 - - - - - 0/1 0/1

+Independent non-executive Directors

+Mr. Qi Daqing Mr. Chu Chung Yue, Howard Mr. Xiao Feng 4/4 4/4 4/4 1/1 1/1 - - - - 2/2 2/2 2/2 1/1 1/1 1/1
-NC - Nomination Committee

-RC - Remuneration Committee
+NC - Nomination Committee RC - Remuneration Committee